The Mary Alice and Philip Boucher Book Prize

 Alf Andrew Heggoy Book Prize

 The French Colonial Historical Society awards two book prizes annually for the best volumes published in the preceding year.

 - The Boucher prize is awarded in honor of long time members and active supporters Mary Alice and Philip Boucher, and recognizes the best book dealing with the French colonial experience from the 16th century to 1815.

 - The Heggoy prize is awarded in honor of one of the Society’s founding members, Alf Andrew Heggoy, and recognizes the best book dealing with the French colonial experience from 1815 to the present.

 For both prizes, books from any academic discipline will be considered, providing that they approach the French colonial experience from an historical perspective.

-This year's awards will be announced at the annual conference of the French Colonial Historical Society in Aix-en-Provence.
+This year's awards will be announced at the annual conference of the French Colonial Historical Society in Seattle.
 For last year's Boucher Prize winner please click here.
 For last year’s Heggoy Prize winner please click here.
 Past prize recipients can be viewed here.